dalwinderjit/GaushalaAPI/README.md

 # GaushalaAPI
 These are the APIs For gaushala project
 #I have used Visual Studio 2019
-#Sql server Management Studio v18.12
+Sql server Management Studio v18.12
+Edit the database link in GaushalaAPI/appSettings.Developement.json